yaswanth97531/react-exercise-hooks/README.md

 ## Stories

 1. Bugfix: Clicking on the the user's name, their city should display
+1. Test: Add unit tests for User
-2. Feature: Using the provided endpoint, show all users in the list
+1. Feature: Using the provided endpoint, show all users in the list
+1. Test: Add unit tests for App

 Example endpoint useage: